BMeyerKC/meteor-knockout/readme.md

 Please read the project readme at [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor)

 # Notes:
-This package includes all the required files -> Knockout.Meteor, Knockout, and Knockout.Mapping
+This package includes all the required files: Knockout.Meteor, Knockout, and Knockout.Mapping